 When I look at the factors in aggravation[,] I find that your conduct caused or threatened serious harm.
 Obviously this person died.
 Mr. Williams died.
 You have a history of prior delinquency or criminal activity, and most importantly the sentence is necessary to deter others from committing the same crime.
-And I would show-note for the record that [defendant] continues to smile and smirk."
+And I would show note for the record that [defendant] continues to smile and smirk."

-- ¶ 64 The trial court sentenced defendant to 59 years in prison. - ¶ 65 This appeal followed.
+¶ 64 The trial court sentenced defendant to 59 years in prison.

+¶ 65 This appeal followed.

-II.
+¶ 66 II.
 ANALYSIS

-- ¶ 67 Defendant appeals, arguing the trial court erred because (1) defendant was not tried within 120 days of his arrest, in violation of his statutory right to a speedy trial, (2) defendant's conviction for first degree murder was not proven beyond a reasonable doubt, (3) defendant was denied his constitutional right to present a defense when the trial court prevented him from presenting evidence that Gardner made a video in which Gardner took credit for shooting Williams, and (4) at sentencing, the court improperly relied on aggravating factors unsupported by evidence and ignored factors in mitigation.
+¶ 67 Defendant appeals, arguing the trial court erred because (1) defendant was not tried within 120 days of his arrest, in violation of his statutory right to a speedy trial, (2) defendant's conviction for first degree murder was not proven beyond a reasonable doubt, (3) defendant was denied his constitutional right to present a defense when the trial court prevented him from presenting evidence that Gardner made a video in which Gardner took credit for shooting Williams, and (4) at sentencing, the court improperly relied on aggravating factors unsupported by evidence and ignored factors in mitigation.

-- ¶ 68 We disagree and affirm.

-- ¶ 69 A. The Statutory Speedy-Trial Claim

-- First, defendant argues that his statutory speedy-trial rights were violated because he was not tried within 120 days of his arrest.
-Specifically, defendant contends that (1) 131 of defendant's days spent in pretrial custody should have been attributed to the State, (2) the trial court abused its discretion when it attributed 34 of those 131 days to defendant, and (3) defense counsel was ineffective because he failed at any point in the trial court to file a motion to discharge based upon a speedy-trial violation.
+- ¶ 68 We disagree and affirm. - ¶ 69 A. The Statutory Speedy-Trial Claim defendant's days spent in pretrial custody should have been attributed to the State, (2) the trial court abused its discretion when it attributed 34 of those 131 days to defendant, and (3) defense counsel was ineffective because he failed at any point in the trial court to file a motion to discharge based upon a speedy-trial violation.

-- ¶ 71 We conclude that (1) the trial court did not abuse its discretion and (2) defendant received effective assistance of counsel.

-- ¶ 72

-1. The Speedy-Trial Statute

-¶ 73

-9 (West 2016)) (hereinafter the "speedy-trial statute"), a defendant who is in custody must be tried within 120 days after arrest, excluding certain enumerated delays: